-Claim: Chinese plants are processing chickens raised by Tyson in the U.S. and shipping them back to America.
+China is not processing imported, U.S.-raised chickens and shipping them back to America.

 The PRC was added to the list of countries eligible to export processed poultry to the United States with the following stipulation: processed heat-treated poultry products must be derived from flocks slaughtered under (1) the U.S. inspection system or (2) the inspection system of another country eligible to export slaughtered poultry products to the United States.

 With all outstanding issues resolved, the PRC may certify a list of establishments eligible to export processed (heat-treated/cooked) poultry products to the United States, as long as the raw poultry is sourced from countries that have been determined by FSIS to have an equivalent poultry slaughter inspection system.

 This action followed years of wrangling between the U.S. and China over the export of meat products to each other:

 The poultry trade between the United States and China has been contentious for years.
 Under the Bush administration, the U.S.D.A. moved to allow imports of chicken from China, which has banned imports of American beef since 2003 over worries about mad cow disease.

 In response, Congress blocked Chinese chicken exports.
 China retaliated by slapping huge tariffs on American chicken.
 The fight ended up at the World Trade Organization, which ruled that the tariffs were too high.

 After that, the U.S.D.A. then audited Chinese processing plants, giving its approval for them to process raw birds from the United States and Canada.

 The USDA's action in approving Chinese poultry exports to the U.S. raised concerns among many American consumers, especially given China's spotty record for product safety, the absence of on-site USDA inspectors, and the lack of a requirement for Chinese poultry exports to bear labels identifying their country of origin: